ManticoreGamesInc/platform-documentation/src/references/ui_text_entry_box.md

 #### API

 The **UI Text Entry Box** has an API that can be used to change various properties and get property information.
-Two useful events can be used to detect any text changed and also detect when the text has been committed.
+Two useful events can be used to detect any text changes and also detect when the text has been committed.

 Below is an example of how to check the changed text as the user is typing, and also when the text has been committed.
 The committed text means the player has pressed enter (multiline is off), or they have unfocused the text box by clicking outside of it.